Reverend John J. Unni, Pastor

 Lisa Pickering, Events & Facilities Manager

 Lisa Pickering started at Saint Cecilia in February of 2016 and feels truly blessed to part of this thriving community.
 Her responsibilities include facility management and coordinating and executing the parish events.
 Before joining our parish, Lisa worked for Catholic Charities in a family shelter for three and half years where she managed the office and facilities.
 While busy raising her family she managed to take on a variety of jobs as a working mom including cleaning disabled adults homes, restaurant manager, and pharmacy technician.
 Lisa and her husband Ralph have been married for 25 years and have 4 children and a 2-year-old grandson.
-Lisa and her family live in Hull where she enjoys cooking for family and friends and spending time on the beach.
+Lisa and her family live in Hull where she enjoys cooking for family and friends.

 Click on each person’s name to e-mail.